JS80P

 Starts out as a nice, filtered sawtooth wave, but as you begin to turn the mod wheel and add some aftertouch, it becomes more and more menacing and distorted, until it finally descends into madness.

-Thick lead sound.
+Thick sawtooth sound.
 Aftertouch adds vibrato and harmonics, mod wheel opens up the filter and adds a tremolo effect.
-Filtering also responds to note velocity.
+The filter also responds to note velocity.

 Monophonic Saw